Pang E

-Life
+Biography in Records of the Three Kingdoms

+Born in Gansu, she was the eldest daughter of Zhao An, and had three younger brothers.
+It happened that her father was murdered by a certain Li Shou (李壽), who lived in the same town of Jiuquan (酒泉).
+Her three younger brothers all died of illness before they could take revenge.
+One day, in front of the governmental pagoda in the prefectural capital, Zhao E produced a blade hidden behind the curtains of her carriage, and stabbed Li Shou to death in broad daylight.

+She turned herself in immediately and confessed.
+Without changing expression, she stated for the record: "My father is avenged; I request execution."
+In traditional Chinese culture, avenging the death of a father is seen as upholding the important virtue of filial piety, and the magistrate Yin Jia (尹嘉) was so swayed by her case that he proposed to step down from his office rather than execute her.
+Zhao E did not want to be the end of this man's career, and eventually was returned forcibly to her home.

+A general amnesty ended any chance Zhao E would be punished for the killing, and the people of her region commended her in relief.
+A stele was erected describing her story.

+In Huangfu Mi's Biographies of Exemplary Women

-Zhao E was married to a member of the Pang family.
-In 179 AD her father, Zhao An, was killed by his fellow countryman Li Shou.
+An exemplary woman of Jiuquan was Zhao E, wife of Pang Zixia of Biaoshi and daughter of Zhao An of Lufu (祿福).
+Zhao An was killed by his fellow countryman Li Shou.
 Other members of the Zhao household took ill and died.
-She and her three younger brothers plotted to avenge him only for the latter three to die from the plague before they could take action, days later her husband also died.
+Zhao E and her three younger brothers plotted to avenge him only for the latter three to die from the plague before they could take action.
 When Li Shou learned of their misfortune, he held a banquet to celebrate his personal victory over the Zhao household, haughtily saying: "All the strong ones of the Zhao clan are now dead and only a weak daughter remains.
-I need worry no longer."
-These words were heard by Pang Yui, the son of Zhao E, and told to Zhao E, so that it inspired her to commit revenge.
+I need worry no longer."These words were heard by Pang Yu, the son of Zhao E, and told to Zhao E, so that it inspired her to commit revenge.
 When Li Shou heard that Zhao E wanted to kill him, he rode a horse with a sword into the street to protect himself against it.
 Because of his fierce personality, the villagers feared Li Shou.
 Her neighbors feared that Zhao E would not be able to defeat Li Shou, trying to dissuade her, but she still insists on not letting go of her revenge.

 She secretly bought a sword and sharpened it day and night, hoping to defeat her enemy, the advice of her family and neighbors made her more determined to kill Li Shou, so she left her family affairs and focused on waiting for the opportunity to kill him.